Local systems and vanishing Maslov class: Boundary paths have finite length

 For any smooth map $u:D^2 \to W$ and two points $x,y\in S^1$ we may consider the path from $u(x)$ to $u(y)$ defined by $u$ restricted to the arc on the boundary that goes positively from $x$ to $y$.
 This we may reparametrize to an arc length parametrized path and this is continuous in the $C^\infty$ topology.
 This thus defines a map $\bM \to \tltr{u(x)}{\PP W}{u(y)}$.

-For any planer tree configurations of discs there is an associated moduli space of pseudo-holomorphic maps $\bM$.
+For any planer tree configurations of discs there is an associated moduli space of pseudo holomorphic maps $\bM$.
 If we pick two of these marked points and denote them $x$ and $y$ there is again a unique way of tracing concatenated boundary arcs (that jump between the discs at gluing pairs) positively around the tree.
 Given any tree compatible pseudo holomorphic map $u=(u_1,\dots,u_k)$, we may arc length parametrizing the images of these arcs and concatenating them to define a path from $u(x)$ to $u(y)$.
 As we parametrize by arc length this is well defined on the equivalence class $[u] \in \bM$ and thus defines a continuous map $\bM \to \tltr{u(x)}{\PP W}{u(y)}$.

-\begin{lemma} Let $\MM$ be a compactified moduli space of pseudo-holomorphic discs with Lagrangian boundary conditions as in the paper.
+\begin{lemma} Let $\MM$ be a compactified moduli space of pseudo holomorphic discs with Lagrangian boundary conditions as in the paper.
 Let $x$ and $y$ be two of the marked points on the disc tree configurations defining this moduli space.
 Then the map $\MM \to \tltr{u(x)}{\PP W}{u(y)}$ defined above on each strata is continuous. \end{lemma}

 \begin{proof} The standard proof of Gromov compactness has sequences $(u_1,\dots,u_k)$ of tree configuration maps converging to a possible larger collection of limit tree configuration maps $(u_{d_1^1},\dots,u_{d_1^{j_1}},\dots,u_{d_k^1},\dots,u_{d_k^{j_k}})$, such that each $u_i$ Gromov converges to the sub-tree $(u_{d_i^1},\dots,u_{d_i^{j_i}})$.
-The way these converges easily implies that each arc between two marked points converges into the associated broken paths on the limit tree. \end{proof}
+The way these converge easily implies that each arc between two marked points converges into the associated broken paths on the limit tree. \end{proof}